robertdebock/robertdebock.github.io/index.md

 | OpenSUSE     | 42.2 & 42.3 |
 | Ubuntu       | 14, 16 & 17 |

-These are the exceptions and the reason why the role does not work on a Linux distribution.
+### Exceptions in distributions
+Some Ansible roles do not work on all distributions.
+This table lists why.

 | Ansible role | Excepted Linux distribution(s) | Reasoning |
 |--------------|--------------------------------|-----------|